 April ___, 2001

-Public Utilities Board of
+Brownsville Public Utility Board

-The City of Brownsville, Texas
+1425 Robinhood Drive

+Brownsvile, Texas 78521

-Attn.:
+Attn.: Mr. John Bruciak

 Re: Letter of Intent

-Dear Mr. :
+Dear Mr. Bruciak:

-This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of the Public Utilities Board of the City of Brownsville, Texas, an agency of the City of Brownsville, Texas, a municipal corporation (“BPUB”) and Enron North America Corp., a Delaware corporation (“ENA”), to evaluate ENA’s and BPUB’s possible participation in a base load power generation project in Cameron County, Texas (the “Site”).
+This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of the Public Utilities Board of the City of Brownsville, Texas, an agency of the City of Brownsville, Texas, a municipal corporation (“BPUB”) and Enron North America Corp., a Delaware corporation (“ENA”), to evaluate ENA’s and BPUB’s possible participation in a base load power generation project in Cameron County, Texas (the “Project”).
 BPUB and ENA are sometimes referred to individually as a “Party” and collectively as the “Parties.”

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Project.
 The matters set forth in Article I are not intended to and do not constitute a binding agreement of the Parties with respect to the goods and services comprising the Project.
 Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Project by the respective board of directors of each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.